sagemath/trac_to_gh/Issue 7165.md

 # Issue 7165: an other bug in plot, real_part, imaginary_part and sqrt.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7165

 Original creator: fmaltey